Moscow-held regions of Ukraine vote whether to join Russia

 The Kremlin-orchestrated referendums, which have been widely denounced by Ukraine and the West as shams without any legal force, are seen as a step toward annexing the territories by Russia.

-The votes are being held in the Luhansk, partly Russian-controlled Zaporizhzhia and Donetsk regions.
-In Kherson, which is almost fully controlled by Moscow, the balloting was also expected to get underway on Friday morning.
+The votes are being held in the Luhansk, Kherson and partly Russian-controlled Zaporizhzhia and Donetsk regions.

 The vote, which asks residents if they want their regions to be part of Russia, is certain to go Moscow’s way.
-That would give Russia the pretext to claim that attempts by Ukrainian forces to regain control are attacks on Russia itself, dramatically escalating the 7-month-old conflict.
+That would give Russia the pretext to claim that attempts by Ukrainian forces to regain control are attacks on Russia itself, dramatically escalating the seven-month war.

 Polls also opened in Russia, where refugees from the occupied regions can cast their votes.